 Conflict Resolution Styles

-All healthy marriages encounters conflict.
-It’s important to know how to argue, disagree and debate with your partner in a healthy way.
+All healthy marriages encounter conflict.
+It’s important to know how to argue, disagree and debate with your partner in a positive way.
 You and your partner are never going to see eye-to-eye on all issues.
-But, the way in which you resolve these disagreements is far more important than the actual issues you are fighting about.
-For example, being able to calmly debate your stance on an issue, state the pros and the cons and your reasoning behind your belief is a positive style of debate.
+But, the way in which you resolve these disagreements is far more important than the issues you are fighting about.
+For example, being able to calmly debate your stance on an issue, state the pros and the cons and the reasoning behind your belief is a positive style of debate.
 A negative conflict resolution style includes yelling, swearing, belittling the other party or engaging in the silent treatment.
 Couples with unhealthy conflict resolution styles are much more likely to divorce than those who are able to remain positive.

-Loss Of Personal Identity
+Loss Of Personal Identity In Your Relationship

 Being in a relationship can be very consuming to one’s personal identity.
 A co-dependent relationship is not a healthy relationship.
 It’s important to take time to do things that support your own interests and well-being.
-In a healthy relationship couples take turns learning about their partners likes and interests and being genuinely involved in various aspects of their lives.
+In a healthy relationship couples take turns learning about their partners likes and interests and being genuinely involved in these aspects of their lives.
 Relationships turn sour when it’s one sided, with one party calling the shots.
 It’s always important to take a step back from the relationship to ensure all your needs are being met by your partner.
 If not, divorce may be on the horizon.

 Are you considering divorce?
 Our team takes a collaborative approach to support your transition.
 Connect with us to today to set up an initial consultation.